datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Manual Modelling Technique and Evaluation

-The predictions will be based upon a multivariate regression model using 70% of the data to train the model and the remaining 30% to test it.
+The predictions will be based upon a multivariate regression model using 2013 data (ownership survey year) to train the model and the remaining data to test it.
 Variable selection will be based upon the strength of the multiple r-squared value on the training set with an eye to variables with higher absolute values for coefficients and t-values and high significance levels.
 Residual plots and Q-Q plots will be created to check for data skewing and outlier values.
 Evaluation will include calculating the r-squared for the predicted and targeted values along with the RMSE figures for the same.
 In addition to residual and Q-Q plots, gain plots will be created to further visually display model performance.

 ### Random Forest Models